dcmfx/dcmfx/docs/src/tools/cli.md

-  print           Prints the content of DICOM P10 files json-to-dcm     Converts DICOM JSON files to DICOM P10 files dcm-to-json     Converts DICOM P10 files to DICOM JSON files help            Print this message or the help of the given subcommand(s)
+  print           Prints the content of DICOM P10 files json-to-dcm     Converts DICOM JSON files to DICOM P10 files dcm-to-json     Converts DICOM P10 files to DICOM JSON files list            Lists DICOM P10 files in one or more directories help            Print this message or the help of the given subcommand(s)

 Options: